dataloop-ai-apps/active-learning/README.md

 ## Contributions, Bugs and Issues - How to Contribute

 We welcome anyone to help us improve this app.
-[Here's](CONTRIBUTING.md) a detailed instructions to help you open a bug or ask for a feature request
+[Here's](CONTRIBUTING.md) a detailed instructions to help you open a bug or ask for a feature request.